CyberFlameGO/basemaps/packages/attribution/README.md

 # @basemaps/attribution

-Library to determine to applicable attribution for a given extent and zoom level.
+This Library is for use with the [LINZ basemaps](https://github.com/linz/basemaps) product.
+It determines the applicable attribution for the tiles within a given extent and zoom level.

 ## Usage